crzidea/CrzControlClient/README.md

 CrzControlClient
 ================
-Client application for crzcontrol using C# by Li Xin,
+Client application for crzcontrol using C# by Li Xin.